joanaz/WTM/markdown/install-manual.md

 # Manual install
 You have found the manual installation instructions.
 If you'd prefer an easier way, please see our [Docker-based installation guide](markdown/install-and-use-docker.md).
 If you're sure you want to install manually, here's a list of libraries you'll need.
-Note: because this is a short workshop, the instructors may not have time to help you debug installation issues that may arrise.
+Note: because this is a short workshop, the instructors may not have time to help you debug installation issues if they arrise.
 This approach is not supported.

 Here are the libraries you'll need: